gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 Route tables direct all traffic in to, out of, and within a hub-and-spoke network.
 In the following sections, we'll see how route tables move traffic:

-* Within the hub network.
+* Within the hub VPC.
-* Within a spoke network.
+* Within a spoke VPC.
-* Between the hub and a spoke.
+* Between the hub and a spoke VPCs.

-### Hub network
+### Hub VPC

-The hub network has the network's firewall and sole internet endpoint.
-Route tables move this traffic from a spoke's transit gateway attachment, to the internet, and back to the spoke.
+The hub VPC has the network's firewall and sole internet connection.
+Route tables move this traffic from a spoke's VPC, to the internet, and back to the spoke.

-The following diagram shows how route tables move traffic within the hub network.
+The following diagram shows how route tables move traffic within the hub VPC.
 In this example, the spoke VPC's IP address range is 172.16.0.0/12.
+Traffic moves from the spoke to the internet through the transit gateway and network firewall.
+Traffic from the internet moves back to the spoke through the same route, in reverse.

 {% include figure
   popup=true